omid29sarei/General-Image-Classifier/README.md

 you have to install them either throuh pip command or directly through conda

 # HOW TO USE
-1- navigate to cloned project \n
+1- navigate to cloned project.
-2- train.py is used for training the model
+2- train.py is used for training the model.
-3- predict.py is used to predict the image and the top 5 category names 4- utilities.py is used in order to structure the code base. all the functions can be found in this file 5- first run train.py with the arguments you want and then run the predict with chosen arguments and it should output the result in the console
+3- predict.py is used to predict the image and the top 5 category names.
+4- utilities.py is used in order to structure the code base. all the functions can be found in this file.
+5- first run train.py with the arguments you want and then run the predict with chosen arguments and it should output the result in the console.
 6- ENJOY